Jsparrow/dashboard/docs/README.md

 ### jSparrow Markers

-Fifteen new markers for existing rules to jSparrow.
+Fifteen new markers for existing rules are added to jSparrow.
 Thus, brining the total number of jSparrow markers to 56.

 ![jSparrow Markers](/dashboard/img/jSparrowMarker.gif)